-The Consortium pf Scientific Partners on Biodiversity will be central to the successful implementation of the Strategic Plan for Biodiversity 2011-2020 and its Aichi Biodiversity Targets by building the capacity of developing countries and promoting by offering information, tools and services.
+The Consortium of Scientific Partners contributes to the successful implementation of the Strategic Plan for Biodiversity 2011-2020 and Aichi Biodiversity Targets.The MoU aims to ensure effective mainstreaming of biodiversity and the 2020 targets into international programmes, projects, and initiatives.
+These are achieved through capacity-building of developing countries, and promoting and offering information, tools, and services.

 Member Institutions of the Consortium of Scientific Partners on Biodiversity